Investment approach with the best track record

 Strictly defined, Value Investing is buying stocks at prices below their intrinsic value.
-As a famous investor and author, Joel Greenblatt, likes to say, ‘Figure out what the business is worth and pay a lot less for it’.
+As a famous investor and author, Joel Greenblatt likes to say, ‘Figure out what the business is worth and pay a lot less for it’.
 There is little argument here.
-There are other methods, which are not based on business fundamentals, such as technical analysis, momentum, quantitative strategies and others.
+There are other methods (not based on business fundamentals), such as technical analysis, momentum, quantitative strategies and others.

 What is the real challenge?

-So why then do you read articles on Whether Value Investing is Dead?
+So why, then do you read articles on Whether Value Investing is Dead?
 Or What is Wrong with Value Investment Approach? - you can easily ignore them.
 Nothing can be wrong with paying less for something that is worth more.

-So a traditional value investor would not want to pay more than $1,000 for such business (if he uses 10% discount rate).
-He will also get additional comfort if company’s book value of assets is $1,000 (as reported in the latest balance sheet).
-If there is no debt (construction of assets was financed with shareholders’ capital), then company’s equity would be the same - $1,000.
+So a traditional value investor would not want to pay more than $1,000 for such a business (if he uses a 10% discount rate).
+He will also get additional comfort if the company’s book value of assets is $1,000 (as reported in the latest balance sheet).
+If there is no debt (construction of assets was financed with shareholders’ capital), then the company’s equity would be the same - $1,000.

 So a business whose earnings dropped 50% may be valued at 7-8x, instead of 10x, or as low as $350 (7x PE multiple X $50 earnings; or $50 earnings capitalised at 14.2%).

-For a value investor this could offer a double opportunity - recovery in earnings and normalisation of earnings multiple (reduction in discount rate).
-As long as the business is not in permanent decline.
+For a value investor, this could offer a double opportunity - recovery in earnings and normalisation of earnings multiple (reduction in discount rate) as long as the business is not in permanent decline.

 Reasons behind recent underperformance of Value Investing (narrowly defined)